-- See the complete trace even when calls cross account boundaries (for accounts with the same master account or in the same customer partnership).
+- See the complete trace even when calls cross an organization's account boundaries.

-- See Introduction to distributed tracing for other features.
+- See Introduction to distributed tracing for more features.

 Enabling distributed tracing may affect some APM features you currently use.
 These changes affect only applications monitored by agents that have distributed tracing enabled—they don't apply on an account-level.

 We may provide backward compatibility with some or all of the affected features in future releases.
 For now, you should understand the following changes before enabling distributed tracing:

 If you're enabling distributed tracing for a large, distributed system, here are some tips:

 If you are a current APM user, see Impact to APM features.

 Determine the requests that are the most important for your business, or the most likely to require analysis and troubleshooting, and enable distributed tracing for those services.
 Enable tracing for services at roughly the same time so you can more easily gauge how complete your end-to-end traces are.